All Episodes

 Any company that runs afoul of the Chinese Communist Party will be put out of business.

-They have an official budget like we do, and then they have something that might be two, three, four times as much, uh, which is the profits from companies that have been taken over by the military directly.
+They have an official budget like we do, and then they have something that might be two, three, four times as much, which is the profits from companies that have been taken over by the military directly.

-The wheat gluten and the melamine was not introduced into the pet food by accident.
+Now, in this case, the wheat gluten, here's what I've been able to find out: the wheat gluten and the melamine was not introduced into the pet food by accident.

-It triggers a higher protein count in the wheat gluten uh than would otherwise be there, enabling pet food people to say, oh, it's got forty percent more protein than the uh rival uh pet food.
+It was introduced deliberately because here's what melamine does: it triggers a higher protein count in the wheat gluten than would otherwise be there, enabling pet food people to say, oh, it's got 40% more protein than the rival pet food.

 So it's a false protein reading.

-The Chinese were deliberately introducing something, and they knew what they were doing into the wheat gluten that would allow the wheat gluten to be sold at a higher price because it had higher protein content when that's at least what the test said, when in fact it didn't have the higher protein content.
+The Chinese were deliberately introducing something, and they knew what they were doing, into the wheat gluten that would allow the wheat gluten to be sold at a higher price because it had higher protein content.

-Uh it caused fish food to begin farm-raised fish may have eaten food now with melamine.
+Farm-raised fish may have eaten food now with melamine.

 Did China do it on purpose?